 • Consider other People

-• Shuttle Transport - Consider the use of the shuttle to get to the Tongariro Crossing.
-Licenced Operators approved by the Department of Conservation will supply transportation, as well as allowing free parking at their depot.
+Consider the use of the shuttle to get to the Tongariro Crossing.
+Licenced Operators approved by the Department of Conservation will supply transportation, and we have transport available daily from Parklands Motor Lodge.

-These factors all contribute to a greater Turangi, which in turn makes us a greater Parklands Motor Lodge.
-We hope you have a wonderful time visiting our one of a kind, beautiful region.
+These factors all contribute to a greater Turangi, and the team at Parklands Motor Lodge are grateful to those that help keep out beautiful region clean.
+We hope you have a wonderful time visiting Turangi.
 Learn more about the Tongariro Crossing at its official website.